 - literary arts (fiction, creative nonfiction, and poetry).

-Projects require at least two public-facing activities that offer access to arts programming by Southern artists (this can include public performances, screenings, readings, exhibitions, workshops, demonstrations, lectures, facilitated discussions, and/or master classes).
+Projects require at least two public-facing activities that offer access to arts programming by Southern artists.
+Projects must include both a public presentation (a film screening, performance, reading, or exhibition) and an educational/community engagement activity (a workshop, demonstration, lecture, facilitated discussion, or master class).
 Based on the artist fee, the maximum request is $3,000.
 The grant requires a dollar-for-dollar cash match (for example, an applicant that requests $3,000 must provide a $3,000 cash match for a project with a $6,000 artist fee).

 All program funding is contingent on the availability of funds for the program.
 In the event that a program is terminated, grant awards will not be made, and applicants could have to return unspent funds.